paintparty/bling/resources/docs/Bling-Q3-roadmap.md

 <br>
 [#14](https://github.com/paintparty/fireworks/issues/14)

+### Migrate hi-fidelity printing responsibilities
+For hifi printing, move Fireworks colorizing/formatting functionality into `bling.hifi` namespace, and make Bling a dependency of Fireworks.
+This way, Fireworks becomes solely focused on the ergonomics of the debugging macros, and Bling covers all things having to do with colorization and formatting.

 <br>
 <br>
 <br>
 <br>

-## Secondary goals
+## Secondary goals for Q3

-  - Move Fireworks colorizing/formatting functionality into the `bling/hifi/*`, and make Bling a dependency of Fireworks.
-This way, Fireworks becomes solely focused on the ergonomics of the debugging macros, and Bling covers all things having to do with colorization and formatting.

   - Allow for quick call-site changes to the label color for Fireworks output. [#53](https://github.com/paintparty/fireworks/issues/53)